LAFF1/SQLAlchemy/README.md

 ![image](https://user-images.githubusercontent.com/98897041/169872238-c22c864b-d6ab-43d2-8a86-a823e2615a2f.png)

 ### Daily Normals
 Also using our trip from August 1st through August 27th, we took a look at our daily normal temperatures looking at the minimum, average and maximum temperatures historically for all the years we have in our database.
-On the left these are shown in a staked graph and on the right they are shown in an unstacked graph.
+On the left these are shown in a stacked graph and on the right they are shown in an unstacked graph.

 ![image](https://user-images.githubusercontent.com/98897041/169879472-a34a1bcc-c992-4b1c-81ea-4494f2261ead.png)
 ![image](https://user-images.githubusercontent.com/98897041/169879648-20b9c2a0-f244-4879-837c-0214035e264e.png)